oeb25/msc-thesis/full.md

 > [!example]

-The operators allows us to construct new trees, but when doing so, it is crucial that the resulting trees are still folding trees.
+The operators allow us to construct new trees, but when doing so, it is crucial that the resulting trees are still folding trees.